Ábrego: Economy

-The municipality's economy is based on agriculture, the main crop produced in the municipality is onions.
-Other products grown in Ábrego include tomatoes, cocoa, coffee, corn, beans, sugar cane and tobacco.
-In terms of commerce, in 2017, it was recorded that the municipality had 677 commercial establishments such as clothing stores, hairdressers, cafes or bakeries.
+The economy of the municipality is primarily centered around agriculture.
+The main crop grown is onions, with other products including tomatoes, cocoa, coffee, corn, beans, sugar cane, and tobacco.

+As of 2017, there were 677 commercial establishments in the municipality, including clothing stores, hairdressers, cafes, and bakeries.

 Heritage Sites

-Ábrego has several temples such as the Parish of Santa Bárbara, which is the first hermitage of the town completed in 1765, which was founded by Juan Quintero Príncipe and Cristóbal Arévalo.
+Ábrego has several temples, such as the Parish of Santa Bárbara, which is the first hermitage of the town completed in 1765, which was founded by Juan Quintero Príncipe and Cristóbal Arévalo.
 It became a parish on September 5, 1807, in which José María Fernández Carvajalino was the first parish priest.
 On December 31, 2003, by decree 1144, the church is considered a property of cultural interest of departmental character.
 Another temple in the municipality is the Divino Niño Church, which it was created by the parish priest Diógenes Sanabria, in 2009, the building was consecrated.

 Another tourist attraction is the Pozo del Burro (lit.
 'The Donkey's Well'), in which according to a local legend, a traveler was traveling through this place with his donkey carrying gold, but he drowned in the river.
 In addition to Piedras Negras (lit.
 'Black Stones'), which are a pile of stones scattered over approximately 3 hectares.
 Some theories suggest that they are of volcanic origin or that they are fragments of an asteroid, there is also an oral tradition that says that they were used by the Orokes for rituals in the nular phase.